simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 ### The Role of Manufacturers and Developers

 Voice assistant developers need to continue working on and improving their technologies to address user privacy concerns.
 Manufacturers should make sure their devices come with **adequate privacy and security features** such as providing **end-to-end encryption**, giving adequate **notice of data collection activities** and obtaining **consent** from users, and providing proper mechanisms for **data deletion**.
-Additionally, manufacturers should ensure that their devices are regularly updated with the latest **security patches** to protect against emerging threats.
+Also, manufacturers should ensure that their devices are regularly updated with the latest **security patches** to protect against emerging threats.

 Wrapping up, the future of voice assistant privacy is dependent on the efforts of both the industry and users.
-While voice assistants have made our lives easier, you need to ensure that our **privacy and security** are not compromised.
+While voice assistants have made our lives easier, you need to ensure that our **privacy and security** aren't compromised.
 By working together, the industry can create a secure and trustworthy voice assistant ecosystem that users can rely on.

 ## Conclusion